 - Executive Director of the Joint Republican Caucus (1988-1992).
 After 18 months as state party press secretary, Steve became the first full-time executive of the former joint caucus.
 On his watch the Caucus membership increased 14 seats, despite the Democratic House gerrymander of 1991.

 - Roanoke Times (1976-1986), serving as the paper’s political writer the final two years.
 Steve covered his first legislative elections in 1977 and helped cover the 1981 and 1985 gubernatorial elections.
 He won both internal writing awards, one for feature writing and the other for news writing.
 It was at The Roanoke Times that fate brought Steve and Jim Bacon together.

-Steve and his wife, Pam, reside in Richmond’s Northside.
+Steve and his wife, Pam, reside in Henrico County.
 Both are graduates of The College of William and Mary.